Hebrews Chapter 12

 2. and you have completely forgotten the admonishment that is addressed to you as sons: “My son, don’t disregard the Lord’s discipline, nor faint when being rebuked by Him.

-5. But if you are without discipline (of which you all have been partakers) then you are illegitimate children and not sons.
+5. But if you are without discipline (of which all have been partakers) then you are illegitimate children and not sons.

 8. And indeed, all discipline doesn’t seem to be a joy in the present, but grief.
 But afterwards it returns the peaceful fruit of righteousness to the men who have been strenuously trained3“strenuously trained” is one word in Greek.
 It literally means to train naked or in a loincloth, and was used of athletes who trained themselves for the Olympic games, which were conducted clad thus.
 Figuratively – as it’s used here – it means to constantly train with rigorous effort and practice. through it.